aws-samples/amazon-ivs-ecommerce-ios-demo/README.md

 4. Open `eCommerce.xcworkspace` in Xcode.
 5. Click `Run` in the toolbar, or press `Cmd(⌘)-R`

 You should see the iOS Simulator boot up and launch the demo app.
 This may take a few moments to complete.
-Once the app is launched in the simulator, tap on one of the images in the `LIVE` carousel top open a video.
-There are both portrait and landscape video examples in the app.

-- To view a portrait stream: Tap the leftmost image in the carousel.
-- To view a landscape stream: Tap the second-to-leftmost image in the carousel.

 ## Modifying this Example